Your bones need more than steps.

 the bone-load gap

-Calcium, walking, yoga, HRT, every one of these matters.
-But most everyday practice doesn't deliver what bone actually needs to rebuild itself: load.
+Calcium, Vitamin D, walking, yoga, Pilates, and hormone therapy can support the system around your bones.
+But they may not deliver what bone actually needs to rebuild itself: load.

 Calcium · Vit D